taw00/dashcore-rpm/README.md

 You should see something like: `dash-0.12.0.56-6.taw.fc23.src.rpm: rsa sha1 (md5) pgp md5 OK`

-`dash-0.12.0.56-6.taw.src.rpm: sha1 md5 OK`

-If the package is not signed, or if the result is something less subsantial, like `sha1 md5 OK`, or no signature.
+If the package is not signed, or if the result is something less subsantial, like just `sha1 md5 OK`, or no signature.
 Then, I would not recommend installing the source RPM.
 If it says `(MISSING KEYS: RSA#694673ed (MD5) PGP#694673ed)`, you did not successfully import my key in step 1.

 #### [4] Install the source RPM